Florent-Marc/SPhone/README.md

 ## Documentation

-You can check [https://github.com/Florent-Marc/SPhone/wiki](here the documentation).
+You can check [https://github.com/Florent-Marc/SPhone/wiki](here) the documentation.
 If you have any question you can ask them on our [https://discord.gg/WC9k6Zn3](Discord).

 ## For Developers
 - **API** with **Events** and basic **UI**